MohamedKhedr700/core-event/README.md

 The `events` method is a static method that will be called from the `Eventable` trait.

 The `trigger` method is a method that will be called from the `Events` and `Listener` related to the fired action.

+This will call the `handle` method in each listener related to the fired event action.

+And that's it.

 ## License